mikegick/CarDealershipApi/README.md

 # Car Dealership Web Security Project

+### Fork this repository into your own project folder before beginning!

 ## Background
 * You will need to create a Mongo Database called CarDealership.
 Run it through Docker
 * You will work in pairs for this exercise